mikkoviitala/battlelogmobile/README.md

 This is a WP7 application, developed in C# and it will be active as long as EA / DICE lacks to provide their own "killer" for mobile devices.

 # Status
-Version 1.2.0.0 is out.
+Version 1.4.0.0 is out.
+This release is adapted to recent BF3 Premiun and CQ DLC changes.
 See the [Issue Tracker](https://github.com/mikkoviitala/battlelogmobile/issues) if you want to know what is being developed for next release.
-Feel free to add a new issue or start discussion thread if you think something is not working right or you want to propose a new functionality.
 You are also welcome to contact us via email or Battlelog.

 # Contact information
 * Email: [battlelogmobile@inbox.com](mailto:battlelogmobile@inbox.com)
 * Battlelog: [Mustavuori](http://battlelog.battlefield.com/bf3/user/Mustavuori/), [Riegetor](http://battlelog.battlefield.com/bf3/user/riegetor/)

 # Contributions
-[RazorbacksWPS](http://battlelog.battlefield.com/bf3/user/RazorbacksWPS/) reported and helped with issues Login problems on Xbox/PC platforms and Rank images over 45 are not displayed correctly.
+[RazorbacksWPS](http://battlelog.battlefield.com/bf3/user/RazorbacksWPS/) reported and helped with issues

 # Reviews
-We have over 600 downloads, so what our users are saying?
+We have over 2800 downloads, so what our users are saying?
 Well, after solving complications with first versions, here's some copy/paste from AppHub.

 ![Reviews](http://github.com/mikkoviitala/battlelogmobile/raw/master/public/reviews.png)